 Applied Management Majors: Salary and Career Facts

 Students enrolled in applied management programs learn the basics of business and leadership through business-intensive courses.
 Learn more about the requirements of applied management programs, career options for graduates and earning potential.
-Schools offering Business degrees can also be found in these popular choices.

 What Does Applied Management Majors Do?